List of theory topics

 Optional/additional material

-Session 10: Spectral graph clustering
+Session 10: Spectral graph embedding

 Before class